MicrosoftDocs/bot-docs/articles/dotnet/connector.md

 ---
-title: Send and receive activities using the Bot Framework Connector and .NET | Microsoft Docs
+title: Send and receive activities | Microsoft Docs
-description: Learn how to send and receive activities using the Bot Framework Connector via the Bot Builder SDK for .NET.
+description: Learn how to send and receive activities using the Bot Builder SDK for .NET.
-keywords: Bot Framework, .NET, Bot Builder, SDK, Connector, Connector service, activity, send activity, receive activity
 author: kbrandl
 manager: rstand
 ms.topic: article